Retirement Retired Life

 While you can’t predict the future with 100% certainty, implementing a few healthy habits can increase your chances of living a long and healthy life, and save you a lot of money, too.

-Following are 14 habits often seen in healthy retirees that can improve both your health and hopefully boost your bank account by possibly reducing medical expenses during retirement.
+Following are 14 habits often seen in healthy retirees that can improve both your health and hopefully help you avoid wasting money by reducing medical expenses during retirement.

 Sign up for a gym or community center senior discount